ChrisBarker-NOAA/build-deps-pep/pep-0NNN.rst

 to why various alternatives were not chosen can be read in the `Other file formats`_ section.

-At the top-level, there will be a ``metadata-version`` field.
-It will hold an integer and initially its only valid value will be ``1``.
-This field can be incremented as necessary if semantic changes are made to the configuration file which are in no way backwards-compatible.

 There will be a ``[build]`` table in the configuration file to store build-related data.
 Initially only one key of the table will be
 valid: ``dependencies``.
 That key will have a value of a list of